mjdargen/Doorbell/README.md

 a speaker inside.
 You can add more tunes by following the format in "songs.h".

-For more details, you can view my instructable for this project here: https://www.instructables.com/id/Arduino-Doorbell/
+For more details, you can view my Instructable for this project here: https://www.instructables.com/id/Arduino-Doorbell/
 \
 **Passive Buzzer/Piezoelectric Speaker**
 * Digital output 8